 There’s something about cinnamon.
 OK, so maybe that line sounds like something Seinfeld would say, but that doesn’t make it any less true.
 Cocoa Bar specializes in, well, products made with cocoa, including chocolate both hot and not.
 Here, though, you can go beyond, way beyond, the standard classic version and try one spiced with cinnamon.
 It evokes late fall, when winter is in the air, but it hasn’t snowed yet, when the air is crisp and full of promise.

 In India, masala chai is consumed year-round, regardless of the temperature.
 In New York, it makes a delicious fall drink, blending as it does milky, silky tea with a slightly sweet, slightly spicy aftertaste.
-The MasalaWala, an Indian restaurant on the Lower East Side, offers three versions: Indian milk chai (a traditional take), masala chai (with house spices), and Kashmiri pink chai (saffron tea mixed with spices).
+The MasalaWala, an Indian restaurant on the Lower East Side, offers two versions: Indian milk chai (a traditional take) and masala chai (with house spices).
 Whichever you get, it will be made fresh to order.